thelezend/solana-token-scraper/README.md

 ### Supported platforms

 - [x] Discord
+- [x] Telegram
-- [ ] Telegram
+- [ ] Twitter

 ## Working and Usage

-The program connects to the Discord gateway using your token and monitors messages mentioning valid Solana token addresses.
+The program connects to the Discord gateway using your token and the Telegram API using your credentials, monitoring messages mentioning valid Solana token addresses.

-- You can use `discord_filters.csv` to customize it and filter scans to specific channels and user messages.
+- You can use `filters.csv` to customize it and filter scans to specific channels, groups, and user messages.
 - This is not a sniping/trading bot but is designed to work alongside automation/sniping bots like [Peppermints](https://www.tensor.trade/trade/peppermints) or your custom programs with similar functionality.
 - Once a token is detected, it will send a GET request to the URL specified in the `TOKEN_ENDPOINT_URL` field.
 - The detected token addresses are saved in a local text file `detected_tokens.txt` to avoid duplicate purchases.
 - Logs are saved in `logs` directory for debugging purposes.

-> **IMPORTANT: Using user accounts for automation is against Discord's TOS, so use them at your own risk, preferably with accounts you can afford to lose.**
+> **IMPORTANT: Using user accounts for automation is against Discord's TOS, so use them at your own risk, preferably with accounts you can afford to lose.
+Telegram is more lenient.**

 ## Installation